Photographer for Wedding in Brighton

 Photojournalistic or Reportage

 This style involves the recording of events as opposed to the staging of them.
 Group shots will be taken as required, as well as candid and spontaneous images.
-There are few formal ëgrip and griní roundups and guests smiling for the shot.
-The photo journalistic photographer tends not to orchestrate moments and poses but would rather look to capture the genuinely spontaneous action and close up reactions of guests and the wedding couple.
+There are few formal shots of guests smiling at the camera lens.
+The photo journalistic photographer tends not to orchestrate moments and poses but would rather look to capture candid shots and the genuinely spontaneous action and close up reactions of the guests and the wedding couple.

 Black and White (Monochrome)